 - Camp directors typically supervise camp counselors, plan camp activities or programs, and do the administrative tasks that keep the camp running.

-- Activity specialists provide instruction and coaching primarily in one activity, such as art, music, drama, swimming, or tennis.
-These workers may work in camps or anywhere else where there is interest in a single activity.
+- Activity specialists provide instructions and coaching primarily in one activity, such as art, music, drama, swimming, or tennis.
+These workers may work in camps or anywhere else where there are interests in a single activity.

 - Recreation leaders are responsible for a recreation program’s daily operation.

 - Recreation supervisors oversee recreation leaders.
-They often serve as a point of contact between the director of a park or recreation center and the recreation leaders.
+They often serve as a point of contact between recreation center and the recreation leaders.

 - Directors of recreation and parks develop and manage comprehensive recreation programs in parks, playgrounds, and other settings.

 - Plan and organize activities for groups or recreation centers.

 - Explain the rules of the activities and instruct participants.

 - Administer first aid if needed.